Your team can’t do their jobs without internet—but who’s responsible for the bill when they’re working from home?

 Employers must reimburse employees for business expenses, which can include any necessary expenses arising from remote work.

-States with conditional expense reimbursement laws and guidance
+States with conditional expense reimbursement laws, rules, or guidance

 Iowa remote employee reimbursement